tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/HomeNotAuthorized.md

+﻿*Module meetings are social events.
+This photo is from the 2020 Grimslöv meeting in Sweden.*

-﻿# The **Modules Registry** is a site for maintaining data about model railway modules in any scale.
+# The **Modules Registry** is a site for maintaining data about model railway modules in any scale.
 The Module Registry can be used around Europe and is available in several languages: English, German, Danish, Swedish and Norwegian.

 #### New user?